Professor of Biochemistry, Biophysics and Structural Biology*

 Structural analysis of a peptide hormone receptor.
 To understand the molecular biology of peptide hormone action, we study response of budding yeast (Saccharomyces cerevisiae) to its peptide mating pheromones (a-factor and α-factor).
 The pheromone receptors have seven hydrophobic segments and are coupled to a heterotrimeric G protein.
 Receptors of this type are ubiquitous and transduce binding of a wide variety of extracellular ligands (peptide hormones, neurotransmitters and other bioactive compounds) into a physiological signal.
 Attempts to determine the three-dimensional structure of the purified α-factor receptor by NMR and X-ray crystallography are underway in collaborative studies.
 We are also interested in proteins involved in adaptation and recovery after the pheromone-induced signal, especially: structure and function of Sst2, the prototype RGS (Regulator of G-protein Signaling) protein; α-arrestins involved in selective ubiquitinylation and endocytosis of integral membrane proteins; and, various classes of phosphotyrosine-directed, phosphoserine- / phosphothreonine-directed, and dual-specificity phosphoprotein phosphatases that can act to dephosphorylate activated MAPKs.

-Molecular genetics and biochemistry of a protein kinase cascade.
-Activation of the receptor-coupled G protein initiates a cascade of three protein kinases, resulting in stimulation of a messenger-activated protein kinase (MAPK) in the nucleus.
+Molecular genetics and biochemistry of MAPK cascades.
+Activation of the receptor-coupled G protein initiates a four-tiered cascade of protein kinases, ultimately resulting in stimulation of a messenger-activated protein kinase (MAPK) that translocates into the nucleus.
 A different developmental pathway (invasive or filamentous growth) triggered by nutrient limitation stimulates another MAPK.
 Subjecting cells to hyperosmotic conditions activates yet another MAPK.
-Thus, MAPK cascades are universally employed for signal transduction in eukaryotic cells for mounting an appropriate response to an extracellular stimulus and, like yeast, every eukaryotic cell contains multiple MAPK pathways.
+Thus, MAPK cascades are universally employed in eukaryotic cells for mounting an appropriate response to an extracellular stimulus and, like yeast, every eukaryotic cell contains multiple MAPK pathways.
 We are investigating the mechanisms that impose specificity and fidelity at each tier in these signaling networks.
 We showed that one device used by the cell for discrimination between parallel MAPK pathways is a specific docking interaction between a MAPK and the N-terminus of its cognate upstream protein kinase (MEK).
-We also showed that a scaffold protein, Ste5, helps ensure signaling fidelity in pheromone response by binding the appropriate MAPK, MEK, and upstream activating kinase (MEKK) and by shuttling from the nucleus to the plasma membrane and delivering the MAPK module to its most proximal activator (a fourth membrane-associated protein kinase).
+We also showed that the scaffold protein Ste5 helps ensure signaling fidelity in pheromone response by binding the appropriate MAPK, MEK, and upstream activating kinase (MEKK) and by shuttling from the nucleus to the plasma membrane, thereby delivering the MAPK module to its most proximal activator (a fourth membrane-associated protein kinase).
 A different scaffold protein, Ste50, is required for signal propagation in the invasive growth and hyperosmotic stress response pathways and is also under study.
 The roles of other factors that prevent inappropriate MAPK activation in response to a given stimulus are also under study using genetic and biochemical methods.

 Bertin A, McMurray MA, Pierson J, Thai L, McDonald KL, Zehr EA, Garcia G 3rd, Peters P, Thorner J, Nogales E (2012) Three-dimensional ultrastructure of the septin filament network in Saccharomyces cerevisiae.
 Mol.
 Biol.
 Cell 23: 423-432.